-There are many different ways to achieve the eclectic look with color and functional styles of furniture, but adding texture can be another way to give depth and interest to a room.
+There are many different ways to achieve the eclectic look with colour and functional styles of furniture, but adding texture can be another way to give depth and interest to a room.
 Placing some satin pillows on a tired couch can give it a finished look, and tossing a wooly throw over an ottoman is an invitation to relax.
 Each piece can be from a different area of life, and matching is more about the harmony they create in inviting the residents and their guests to come in and stay a while.

 Decorating on a budget is never easy, but it can be an adventure for those who love to mix and match different pieces to get a unique look.
 They might find it difficult at first, but the results they can achieve in just one small area might make it possible for them to create a new look for their entire home.
-Those who understand that texture can be as important as color or functional styles will be far ahead of their friends and neighbors when it comes to completing their home décor without breaking the bank.
+Those who understand that texture can be as important as colour or functional styles will be far ahead of their friends and neighbours when it comes to completing their home décor without breaking the bank.